Info-443-Spring-2023/project-2-matthewcagle/README.md

 Ansible as a software tool follows a modular and decentralized architecture.
 Ansible is designed to be agentless, meaning it does not require a dedicated server or additional infrastructure components.
 It uses a client-server model where the control machine (Ansible) communicates with managed nodes using SSH or other remote management protocols.
 The communication happens over secure channels, and Ansible uses a push-based approach to execute tasks on the managed nodes.
 Ansible organizes its functionality into modules, which are units of automation that perform specific tasks.
 Modules can be written in various programming languages, including Python, and they contain the logic required to manage different aspects of the system, such as package management, file manipulation, and configuration.
 In summary, while the Ansible GitHub repository does not adhere to a specific architectural style, the Ansible tool itself follows a super modual approach.

-## Design Patterns:
+## Design Patterns

-Found in multiple components, but started in ansible/lib/ansible/module/blockinfile.py

 ### Module pattern
+**Context**: Found in multiple components, but started in `ansible/lib/ansible/module/blockinfile.py`.
 The entire code is encapsulated within a Python module.
 The purpose of a module is to organize code in a logical way, which makes the code easier to understand and use.
 In the code, all functions and the main execution are encapsulated within a single script.

-**Problem**:
-The Module Design Pattern aims to address the need for standardized and reusable components in Ansible.
+**Problem**: The Module Design Pattern aims to address the need for standardized and reusable components in Ansible.
 It solves the problem of having repetitive code for similar tasks and promotes modularity, maintainability, and code reusability.
 By applying this pattern, Ansible can provide a consistent and organized approach to implementing automation logic across different modules

-**Solution**:
-In the Ansible codebase, the Module Design Pattern is implemented by defining a base module class that acts as a template for module execution.
+**Solution**: In the Ansible codebase, the Module Design Pattern is implemented by defining a base module class that acts as a template for module execution.
 This base class represents the skeleton of the automation process and provides a predefined set of steps that need to be executed in a particular order.
 The base module class typically includes methods for parameter validation, task execution, and etc.

 Specific modules within the ansible/lib/ansible/modules/ directory extend the base module class and implement their own functionality by overriding or extending the predefined methods.
 This allows individual modules to customize their behavior while adhering to the overall structure and guidelines provided by the base module class.

 By utilizing the Module Design Pattern, Ansible gets consistency and reusability in its codebase.
 This would enable developers to easily build upon existing modules and create new ones that follow the established patterns.
 This approach enhances maintainability and makes it easier to understand and extend the automation capabilities of Ansible.

+### Strategy pattern**:
-**Strategy pattern**: The use of this pattern is visible in the handling of different strategies for inserting blocks of text.
-Depending on whether the "insertbefore" or "insertafter" parameter is used, the script employs a different strategy for determining the position of the block.

-Context:  A declarative approach to automation, used by playbooks to express desired states and actions to be taken, lies at the heart of the Ansible design.
+**Context**: The use of this pattern is visible in the handling of different strategies for inserting blocks of text.
+Depending on whether the `insertbefore` or `insertafter` parameter is used, the script employs a different strategy for determining the position of the block.
+A declarative approach to automation, used by playbooks to express desired states and actions to be taken, lies at the heart of the Ansible design.
 Ansible offers a wide range of options and configuration variables, but does not explicitly implement a pluggable strategy design for task execution.

-Problem: Utilizing a strategy pattern gives benefits in terms of flexibility, modularity, and extensibility as well as adaptation to different execution strategies.
+**Problem**: Utilizing a strategy pattern gives benefits in terms of flexibility, modularity, and extensibility as well as adaptation to different execution strategies.
 Even if Ansible doesn't already include a built-in version of the Strategy Pattern, it nonetheless offers a robust automation framework.
 Ansible provides common task execution techniques like parallel and linear execution, but it might not have all the techniques required for your use case.
 If you need a special execution strategy, you must either develop your own modules or plugins or make use of an existing functionality.

-Solution: Ansible allows for the flexibility and customization to its design.
+**Solution**: Ansible allows for the flexibility and customization to its design.
 Ansible gives you the ability to achieve alternate execution methods or behaviors by utilizing a variety of features.
 You can create your own modules and plugins to expand Ansible's functionality.
 You can implement particular behaviors or execution methodologies that are appropriate for your goals by developing bespoke modules.
 These modules may be called by playbooks to achieve the desired execution logic.

 ### Template Method Pattern
-**Context**: ansible/lib/ansible/modules/template.py
+**Context**: `ansible/lib/ansible/modules/template.py`
 The main() function acts as a template method.
 This design pattern defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
 In the Ansible code, the main function sets up some parameters and the flow of execution, but the specific behavior is implemented in helper functions like write_changes and check_file_attrs.
 This is true in the majority of components in the modules folder.
 Modules are important in Ansible as they are the building blocks of automation so it is important to implement a template that makes them easy to build on.

 **Problem**: The Template Method pattern is crucial in Ansible in order to ensure a standardized approach to defining how a module will work  while allowing personal customization for specific tasks that you need done.
 It allows the module to define a set of predefined steps that need to be executed in a particular order, but also provides flexibility for individual steps to be overridden or extended by specific module implementations.